School Handbook

 Mr. Weeks served as principal (and pastor of Calvary Bible Church from 1980) until his retirement in 2000.
 Assisted by many dear people, he oversaw Calvary’s greatest period of expansion.
 Classroom facilities were added in 1976, 1977, 1979, 1982, 1983, and 1995.
 The school campus grew from .6 acre to more than 12 acres.
 Enrollment multiplied from the initial twelve students to more than 300.
 Calvary became a member of both the South Carolina Association of Christian Schools and the American Association of Christian Schools.

 Upon Mr. Weeks’ retirement, John A. Gregory assumed the office of administrator of Calvary Christian School.
 Mr. Gregory, who holds a master’s degree in educational administration from Pensacola Christian College, first came to Calvary in the mid-1970s when he was stationed at Myrtle Beach Air Force Base.
 After completing his enlistment and studies at PCC, he returned to Calvary in 1982 as a teacher and assistant administrator.
-His tenure of office as school administrator has witnessed significant improvements to the Calvary campus and academic program.
+His tenure of office as school administrator witnessed significant improvements to the Calvary campus and academic program.
 In 2002, the Robert S. Weeks Activity Center was completed.
-In 2004 Calvary became a Passport Learning® Center.
+In 2004, Calvary became a Passport Learning® Center.
 In 2005, Calvary began the process of securing accreditation from the South Carolina Association of Christian Schools.

-In the second semester of the 2006-2007 year, Danny Marin, the pastor of Calvary Bible Church and teacher of eight years, assumed the position of principal.
+In the second semester of the 2006-2007 year, Danny Martin, the pastor of Calvary Bible Church and teacher of eight years, assumed the position of principal.
 In March of 2008, Danny resigned as both pastor and principal.

 It was at this time that Heritage Bible Church, under the leadership of pastors Burton Bosworth and Mark Roland, made the decision to merge ministries with Calvary Bible Church.
 Mr. Roland has served as principal ever since.
 The 2021-2022 school year saw an enrollment increase to 350 students coinciding with an expansion to the second floor of the lunchroom, adding three classrooms and a music room.

-Since it opened nearly 50 years ago, Calvary has ministered to thousands of young people and graduated more than 250.
+Since it opened 50 years ago, Calvary has ministered to thousands of young people and graduated more than 250.
 Its alumni have earned degrees from Bob Jones University, Charleston Southern University, The Citadel, Clemson University, Coastal Carolina University, Northwestern University, Pensacola Christian College, the University of Pittsburgh, and the University of South Carolina.
 Many of its former students are now involved in full-time Christian ministry, while others excel in careers as diverse as nursing and journalism.

 PHILOSOPHY